ndipatri/ComposeZeroTo98/README.md

 ### 1_3 - Create ParticleAPI class (live template 'step1_3_api')

->We’re going to modify the FirstFragment so it can talk to our siren.
+>We’re going to modify the MainActivity so it can talk to our siren.
 We’re going to let the user see the current state of
 >the siren and turn the siren on and off.

 >In order to do that, it will need to create an API object that can make network calls to the Particle Cloud, which is